CASE STUDY 2

 The asking price for the portfolio was low compared to the current market.
 The income per property and let fees per property were also low compared to the Client’s current portfolio in similar suburbs.

-Our Client could see the upside in the purchase and asked that Weybridge proceed to negotiate a Heads of Agreement.
+Our Client could see the upside in the purchase and asked that Weybridge business consulting proceed to negotiate a Heads of Agreement.
 We advised the Client to only buy the portfolio and not the Company.

 During the negotiations the Clawback period became a sticking point – the Vendor’s preference for 10% retention for a period of 4 months was a long way from our Client’s preference of 20% retention for a period of 12 months.
 The low retention and short Clawback period raised concerns regarding the quality of the portfolio and the portability of the management agreements.
 It was tempting to walk away from the opportunity.